cs375williams/hw0-preliminaries/README.md

 # HW0: Preliminaries

-The computing portion of Homework 0 consists of:
+The computing portion of Homework 0 consists of the following.

 **Programming environment set-up.**